JuliaLang/julia/doc/stdlib/base.rst

    Return all the data of ``A`` where the index for dimension ``d`` equals ``i``.
 Equivalent to ``A[:,:,...,i,:,:,...]`` where ``i`` is in position ``d``.

+.. function:: slice(A, inds...)

+   Create a view of the given indexes of array ``A``, dropping dimensions indexed with scalars.

 .. function:: setindex!(A, X, inds...)

    Store values from array ``X`` within some subset of ``A`` as specified by ``inds``.